-The accompanying schedule of expenditures of federal awards includes the federal grant activity of Barton County Community College and is presented on the accrual basis of accounting; therefore, some amounts presented in this schedule may differ from amounts presented or used in the preparation of the basic financial statements.
-The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), Audits of States, Local Governments, and Non-Profit Organizations.
+The accompanying schedule of expenditures of federal awards includes the federal grant activity of Barton County Community College under programs of the federal government for the year ended June 30, 2024The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), Audits of States, Local Governments, and Non-Profit Organizations.
+Because the schedule presents only a selected portion of the operations of the College, it is not intended to and does not present the business-type activities and the discretely presented component unit of the College.